jpswade/jpswade.github.io/_posts/2008-04-22-recording-an-irc-channel-on-windows.md

   <a href="http://wade.be/upload/mirc-logging.jpg"><img class="alignnone size-medium wp-image-189" title="mirc-logging" src="http://wade.be/upload/mirc-logging-300x253.jpg" alt="" width="300" height="253" /></a>
 </p>

-Now to connect to a channel, say #SEO on EFnet, with the nickname NOTHM2K, you can do the following:
+Now to connect to a channel, say #SEO on EFnet, with the nickname NotYou, you can do the following:

-> /nick NOTHM2K | /server irc.efnet.net | /join #SEO
+> /nick NotYou | /server irc.efnet.net | /join #SEO

 Once you join the channel the client should start logging straight away.